sihaziza/SpikeImagingAnalysis_public/README.md

 - They may be part of packages with a specific name space such as `+unmixing.standarize`
 - they may be Static methods of some parent master class.
 ## To avoid:
-- We should be avoiding putting functions in subfolders that should be added manually to the path.
+- putting functions in subfolders that should be added manually to the path.
-- We can do it further down the road, but it should come with the `installBFM.m` function that will do it automatically when someone will be installing the whole package.
 - adding all the subfolders to the path is a bad practice.
-It often ends up with getting the .git function there too...

 # Naming convention